HeardLibrary/digital-scholarship/computer/files-mac.md

 Obviously, this is not a solution if you want to display file extensions for every file on your computer.
 To accomplish that, you need to change a setting in your Preferences.

-Click on a Finder window, or on the Finder icon in the Dock to make Finder the active application.
+Click on an open Finder window, or on the Finder icon in the Dock to make Finder the active application.
 Then drop down the Finder menu in the upper left and select `Preferences ...`.

 ![Mac extension preferences](../images/mac-extension-preferences.png)